danielamar101/Icarus/README.md

 <b>Note: We assume here your metadata and images have been uploaded to IPFS.
 I used [NFT.STORAGE](https://nft.storage/docs/how-to/mint-erc-1155/) to do this</b>

 1. Deploy dreampass contract
+2. Deploy the comicKey contract with the following parameters:
+    1. _dreampassAddress: the address of the dreampass contract you just created
+    2. _contractURIString: The URI for the comicKeys
-2. Deploy comic address with the following parameters:
+3. Deploy comic address with the following parameters:
+    1. _comicId: the token ID of the comic
-    1. _priceToMintDiscounted: 0 or .1 eth
+    2. _priceToMintDiscounted: 0 or .1 eth
-    2. _priceToMintFull: .2 eth
+    3. _priceToMintFull: .2 eth
-    3. _dreampassAddress: copy the dreampass address from the contract created in the previous step
+    4. _comicKeyAddress: The address of the comicKey contract you just created
+    5. _name: anything works
+    6. _symbol: anything works
-    4. _contractURI: copy the uri commented at the bottom of the file.
+    7. _contractURI: Copy the uri commented at the bottom of the file.
 This will be used as the baseUri for all tokens and the collection metadata
-3. call dreampass contract's function addVerifiedContractAddress with the address of the newly instantiated comic and the comic id
+4. Add the newly create comic contract's address to the state of the comicKey
+    1. Call setComicAddress in the ComicKey contract
+5. Deploy the moment contract with the following parameters:
+    1. _momentId: the token ID of the moment
+    2. _priceToMintDiscounted: 0 or .1 eth
+    3. _priceToMintFull: .2 eth
+    4. _comicAddress: The address of the comic contract you just created
+    5. _name: anything works
+    6. _symbol: anything works
+    7. _contractURI: Copy the uri commented at the bottom of the file.
+This will be used as the baseUri for all tokens and the collection metadata
-4. Mint a dreampass
+6. Mint a dreampass (mintDreampass)
+7. Call deployRound in the comicKey Contract
+    - Pass in an array of addresses and an array of lengths
+    - NOTE: During testing I manually pass in an array of addresses that should be airdropped a comic key.
+When deployed to main we will use some sort of API to screenshot the blockchain and obtain the full array and size
+8.
-6. Going to [OpenSea's Testnet site](https://testnets.opensea.io/), you should be able to find the dreampass you just minted
+6. Going to [OpenSea's Testnet site](https://testnets.opensea.io/), you should be able to find the dreampass you just minted and a comicKey
-7. Mint a comic with an id of 0
+7. Mint a comic (mintComic)
 8. You should now be able to see the dreampass that follows the one you just minted in your "inventory" and the comic book you just minted.
+The comicKey will be gone
-9. Mint the next comic
+9. Mint a moment
-    1. _priceToMintDiscounted: 0 or .1 eth
-    2. _priceToMintFull: .2 eth
+10. Repeat steps 3-5 as releases occur

 ### Next Steps

-- Add mintable moments.
-This will require its own contract in order to have all of them be in the same collection(contract) on OpenSeas
 - Create mechanism for governing "Sale window"
 - Optimize this contract, as well as flesh out the governor contract to automate deployment.
 - Create a full suite of unit and integration tests